-Table 72: Sign ificant Torna do (Occurrences in New Mexic :0
+Table 72: Significant Tornado Occurrences in New Mexico

-Date Location Significant Event May 09, 2017 Torrance County, Santa Fe County, Lincoln County, Mora County (PAs 1, 2, 3, 5 A potent upper-level low pressure system moving slowly east across the desert southwest for several days combined with abundant moisture and instability on the 9th to generate a widespread, significant severe weather outbreak over central and eastern New Mexico.
-Isolated thunderstorms developed shortly after midnight in the area from Santa Fe to Farmington and produced quarter size hail with heavy rain and strong winds.
-A large area of showers and thunderstorms developed shortly after surrise over central New Mexico and moved north across the Albuquerque and Santa Fe metro areas through the early afternoon.
+Date Location Significant Event May 09, 2017 Torrance County, Santa Fe County, Lincoln County, Mora County (PAs 1, 2, 3, 5 A potent upper-level low pressure system moving slowly east across the desert southwest for several days combined with abundant moisture and instability on the 9th to generate a widespread, significant severe weath outbreak over central and eastern New Mexico.
+Isolated thunderstorms developed shortly after midnight in the area from Santa Fe to Farmingt and produced quarter size hail with heavy rain and strong winds.
+A large area of showers and thunderstorms developed shortly after sunrise over central New Mexico and moved north across the Albuquerque and Santa metro areas through the early afternoon.
 Several funnel clouds and large hail were reported around the Estancia Valley.
-A brief tornado develops near the Santa Fe airport shortly after noon with minor damage reported.
-A major hailstorm struck the Interstate 25 corridor near Kewa Pueblo, resulting in damage to homes and vehicles.
-The next wave of storms that developed over central New Mexico produced tornadoes near Carrizozo, Clines Corners, and Wagon Mound.
-Large hail up to the size of golf balls was also reported with these storms.
-More storms firing up around the Albuquerque metro area produced nickel to quarter size hail from Rio Rancho north into the Jemez Mountains.
-Severe thunderstorms continued to pound eastern New Mexico well into the evening hours with golf ball to hen egg size hail producing damage in areas around Roswell and Tucumcari.
+A brief tornado develop near the Santa Fe airport shortly after noon with minor damage reported.
 July 07, 2015 Rio Arriba County, Sante Fe County, San Juan County, Torrance County (PAs 3, 4, and 5) Monsoon moisture firmly in place over New Mexico focused another round of very heavy rainfall and severe thunderstorms.
 Storms with torrential rainfall and strong winds erupted over the State.
 A storm that developed around Shiprock moved northeast over La Plata and produced flash flooding along U.S. 170.
 Law enforcement reported that 12 inches of water was flowing over the roadway.
 A thunderstorm that moved southeast along two colliding outflow boundaries near Edgewood produced a brief tornado.
 A metal barn for storing hay was tossed a quarter mile and slammed into a house where a woman was injured by flying glass.
 This same storm also produced quarter size hail.
 October 11, 2009 Stanley, NM (Santa Fe County) (PA 3) Two miles east of Stanley a tornado touched down (Santa Fe County) causing \$12K in damage it registered as a F0.
 There were no injuries or deaths.
 July 13, 2009 Tres Piedras, NM (Taos County) (PA 3) Two miles south of Tres Piedras a tornado touched down (Taos County) causing \$10K in damage; it registered as a F0.
 There were no injuries or deaths.